Pralay Missile: India’s Indigenous Quasi-Ballistic Tactical Weapon

 Trajectory, Manoeuvrability, and Survivability

-Unlike traditional ballistic missiles, the Pralay missile follows a quasi-ballistic trajectory.
-It remains within the atmosphere for most of its flight and flattens its path during the terminal phase.
-This profile reduces predictability and complicates interception by enemy air defence systems.
+Unlike traditional ballistic missiles, the Pralay missile follows a quasi-ballistic trajectory, remaining within the atmosphere for most of its flight and flattening its path during the terminal phase.
+This reduces predictability and complicates interception by enemy air defence systems.

-The missile incorporates thrust vector control using jet vanes, along with two sets of small fins designed to reduce radar signature.
+The missile incorporates thrust vector control using jet vanes, along with fins designed to reduce radar signature.
 These features allow evasive manoeuvres during the terminal phase, improving survivability against interceptors.

 The system can engage two separate targets or attack the same target from different trajectories, increasing strike effectiveness and kill probability.